utkarsh-1602/realtime-chatApp-2023/README.md

 ## Deployment

 The application is deployed on [Render](https://render.com), a cloud platform for hosting and scaling web applications.
-You can access the live demo of the chat application at [https://your-app-url](https://your-app-url).
+You can access the live demo of the chat application at [Real-time Chat Application 2023](https://realtime-chatapplication.onrender.com/).

 ## Usage